Is it OK to download MP3s, software and movies without paying.

 Worst Case Scenario: It will become more and more difficult for people to have a career in the music industry.
 Great new bands will still arrive on the scene, but they won’t be able to support themselves with the income they earn through their music, and within a few years, they will flame out, sputter away or just settle on grinding out a career on their regional bar scene.
-If you look at US census statistics, the number of people who identify themselves as musicians has dropped by twenty to thirty percent (Have we lost 41 percent of our musicians?
+If you look at US census statistics, the number of people who identify themselves as musicians has dropped considerably (Have we lost 41 percent of our musicians?
 Depends on how you (the RIAA) count).
-This definitely doesn’t indicate a Renaissance in the music industry.
+This definitely doesn’t indicate a renaissance in the music industry.

 Where do you think we are heading?

 What about myself?
 As a music creator, I would consider myself as a hobbyist; my music is free to download and is free to use on non-commercial projects.
-In future, however, I do not rule out selling/licensing the music.
+However, I do not rule out selling/licensing the music in future.